102 ways to save energy at home (Updated November 2024)

 – Get to know power-saving modes

 Laptops and PCs that are idling or on standby still use power.
-Adjust your computer’s power-saving settings so that it powers off quickly while it’s inactive and either turns off completely or goes into hibernation.
+Adjust your computer’s power-saving settings so that it powers off quickly while it’s inactive.

 – Use your laptop